Space System Fundamentals

 If this course is not on the current schedule of open enrollment courses and you are interested in attending this or another course as an open enrollment, please contact us at (410)956-8805 or email@example.com.
 Please indicate the course name, number of students who wish to participate. and a preferred time frame.
 ATI typically schedules open enrollment courses with a 3-5 month lead time.
 For on-site pricing, you can use the request an on-site quote form, call us at (410)956-8805, or email us at firstname.lastname@example.org.

 Dr. Mike Gruntman, is Professor of Astronautics at the University of Southern California.
 He is a specialist in astronautics, space physics, space technology, rocketry, sensors and instrumentation.
 Gruntman participates in theoretical and experimental programs in space science and space technology, including space missions.
-He authored and co-authored nearly 300 publications.
+He authored and co-authored nearly 300 scholarly publications, including four books.

 Contact this (or these if multiple) instructor (please mention course name in the subject line)